Truth Discovery in Sequence Labels from Crowds: Experiments

 We compare the proposed model with the following state-of-the-art aggregation methods with crowdsourced labels.

 \textbf{Majority Voting (MV).} This is a common approach to infer the aggregated annotations where the label with the higher number of votes is chosen.

 \textbf{CRF-MA.} This is a probabilistic approach for sequence labeling using Conditional Random Fields (CRF) \cite{rodrigues2014gaussian}.
-It uses the EM algorithm to jointly learn the CRF model parameters, the reliability of the annotators, and the aggregated annotations.
+It uses an EM algorithm to jointly learn the CRF model, the annotator reliability, and the aggregated annotations.

 \textbf{HMM-crowd.} This is an extension of HMMs \cite{1165342} and LSTMs \cite{lample2016neural} in which crowd component is introduced by including additional parameters for workers reliability.

 \textbf{BSC-seq.} This is a full Bayesian method for aggregating sequential labels \cite{simpson-gurevych-2019-bayesian}.